benjaminbardossy-dotcom/mock-pip-boy/README.md

 # Overview
-The wrist boy is a wrist mounted device containing modules which allow it to take in readings such as the outside temperature, humidity, air pressure, air quality, user heartrate / SpO2 of the user.
+The wrist boy is a wrist mounted device containing modules which allow it to take in readings such as the outside temperature, humidity, air pressure, air quality, user heart rate / SpO2 of the user.
 Readings will be displayed onto a 2.42in I2C OLED, which the player can interact with using the buttons attached.
 Other features include:\
 -2 pairs of LED's acting as straight or perpendicular flashlights\
 -A laser pointer(toggled through switches)\
 -Vl53l0X module which can measure distance\